Small group tour of New Zealand's North Island

 The arrival of Europeans - mostly British settlers - in New Zealand set in motion a startling and ultimately largely successful co-existence with the Maori people, that will be the focus of this tour of New Zealand.

 Both Maori traditional owners and new settlers had to come to terms with the fiercely disparate environments and climates found through New Zealand, from the subtropical north to the alpine south.
 This is the route we will follow on this tour, heading from Auckland on a journey through the Coromandel Peninsula, then tracking south through the Bay of Plenty to Tairawhitu (The East Cape), rich in Maori culture and travel experiences.
 From Gisborne through Hawkes Bay and the Wairarapa, grape vines dominate the landscape.
-We will enjoy several wine tasting experiences, focusing on the different regions of grape that we travel through.
-The area is also home to several beautiful national park(s).
-Finally, our North Island road trip arrives in Wellington, New Zealand's capital city.
+Our road trip finishes in Wellington, New Zealand's capital city.

 On our small group tour of New Zealand: